Magnetic point groups and space groups: Magnetic point groups

 \subsection{Magnetic point groups of crystals}

-The magnetic point group of a $d$-dimensional magnetically-ordered {\it periodic crystal,} containing an equal number of up and down spins, is defined as the set of primed or unprimed rotations from $O(d)\cross 1'$ that leave the crystal {\it invariant to within a translation}.
-The magnetic point group of a crystal can be either of the first or of the second type listed above.
-It is of type 1 if time inversion by itself leaves the crystal invariant to within a translation.
-Recall that in this case any rotation in the magnetic point group can be performed either with or without time inversion.
-If time inversion cannot be combined with a translation to leave the crystal invariant, the magnetic point group is of type 2, in which case half the rotations are performed without time inversion and the other half with time inversion.
+The magnetic point group of a $d$-dimensional magnetically ordered {\it periodic crystal,} containing an equal number of up and down spins, is defined as the set of primed or unprimed rotations from $O(d)\cross 1'$ that leave the crystal {\it invariant to within a translation}.
+The magnetic point group of a crystal can be either of the first or of the second types listed above.
+It is a gray group (of type 2) if time inversion by itself leaves the crystal invariant to within a translation.
+In this case, any rotation in the magnetic point group can be performed either with or without time inversion.
+If time inversion cannot be combined with a translation to leave the crystal invariant, the magnetic point group is black and white (of type 3), in which case half of the rotations are performed without time inversion and the other half with time inversion.

-Figure \ref{fig:periodic}(a) shows an example of a magnetically-ordered crystal whose magnetic point group is of type 1.
-This is a square crystal with magnetic point group $G_M=4mm1'$ where time inversion can be followed by a translation to leave the crystal invariant.
-Figure \ref{fig:periodic}(b) shows an example of a crystal whose magnetic point group is of type 2.
-This is a hexagonal crystal with point group $G_M=6'mm'$.
-Note that all right-side-up triangles contain a dark circle (spin up) and all up-side-down triangles contain a light circle (spin down).
+Figure \ref{fig:periodic}(a) shows an example of a magnetically ordered periodic crystal, with tetragonal symmetry, given by the magnetic point group $G_M=4mm1'$, which is of type 2.
+Here, time inversion can be followed by a translation to leave the crystal invariant.
+Figure \ref{fig:periodic}(b) shows an example of a periodic crystal with hexagonal symmetry, given by the magnetic point group $G_M=6'mm'$, which is of type 3.
+Note that all right-side-up triangles contain a blue circle (spin up) and all up-side-down triangles contain a green circle (spin down).
 Time inversion, exchanging the two types of spins, cannot be combined with a translation to recover the original crystal.
-Time inversion must be combined with an operation, such as the 6-fold rotation or the horizontal mirror, that interchanges the two types of triangles to recover the original crystal.
-Note that the vertical mirror (the first $m$ in the International symbol) leaves the crystal invariant without requiring time inversion and is therefore unprimed in the symbol.
+Time inversion must be combined with a nontrivial operation---such as mirrors of the horizontal type or odd powers of the 6-fold rotation---that interchanges the two types of triangles to recover the original crystal.
+Note that mirrors of the vertical type (the first $m$ in the International symbol) leave the crystal invariant without requiring time inversion, and are therefore unprimed in the symbol.